hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 .. image:: images/06-02_001_04-text_section-cropped.png

-This isn't Assembly Programming!
-What does this mean?
+This isn't C code!
+What is this the meaning of this?

 .. code:: nasm